Honors staff member talking with a student

 What is an Honors Degree Audit report?

-When you run a DARS report, it should show your Honors, university, degree (BA/BS/BFA/BM), and major requirements.
+When you run a DARS report, it should show your Honors, university, degree (BA/BS/BFA/BM), RESR, and major requirements.
 It should not show University Studies requirements (FRINQ, SINQ, junior clusters, capstone), since Honors students do not take those classes.

 When you log into the DARS system, under Academic Program, scroll all the way down to University Honors - Bachelor of Arts/Fine Arts/Music/Science.
 Then pick your catalog year, which is usually the year you started at PSU (or at a community college).
 It is not usually the current year, because you probably do not wish to follow updated requirements.
 The DARS will not show two majors or any minor.
 You'll need to run a separate DARS report to see those.